Your query is probably more common than you think; you might find the answer you’re looking for here.

 Dublin III is the legislation which governs EU asylum claims.
 According to Dublin III, refugees should claim asylum in the first EU country they reach.
 However, there is a provision under which, if you are a minor and have close family in another EU country, you can apply to be with them while your asylum claim is considered (and have your asylum claim transferred to that other EU country).
 We have reunited hundreds of children with their families using this legislation.

-Over 1150 children are now safely in the UK thanks to the legal routes we have opened.
-Mainly from France, we have also brought children from Greece, Italy, Bulgaria and Syria.
+Over 1,700 children are now safely in the UK thanks to the safe and legal routes we have opened.
+Mainly from France, we have also brought children from Greece, Italy, Bulgaria, Syria, Belgium and Sudan.

 We continue to work with unaccompanied children across France, and have successfully transferred children from Paris, we are also working in the smaller camps along Northern France.